-Mobile veterinarians, which have recently been popping up in cities around the country, can help your cat get her annual wellness exam (as well as other treatments) without the stress of traveling.
+Mobile veterinarians, which have recently been popping up in cities around the country, can help your cat get their annual wellness exam, as well as other treatments, without the stress of traveling.
 Mobile veterinarians will travel to your home and have the ability to perform all routine services such as blood tests, x-rays, vaccinations, urinalyses, and anesthesia.
 There are a lot of good reasons to choose a mobile veterinarian.

 1. Less Stress For Your Cat

-When your veterinarian comes to your home, your cat can relax in her own familiar environment without getting whisked away to a clinic full of new sounds, smells and unfamiliar critters.
+When your veterinarian comes to your home, your cat can relax in their own familiar environment without getting whisked away to a clinic full of new sounds, smells, and unfamiliar critters.
 A trip to the veterinarian can be very stressful for a cat.

 2. Less Stress For You